onpilot/markdown-previewer/static/media/initial.4c99032888f23875db1f.md

 This is an `inline code`.

+You can write a code block like this:

 ```
-You can write a code block
-like this
+function test() {
+  console.log("notice the blank line before this function?");
+}
 ```

 Funny quote: